lunchbag/hugo-blog/content/posts/how-i-m-saving-1200-a-year-by-using-easy-home-grown-solutions.md

 # Support Requests

-While researching customer support tools, I noticed they also feature a way of handling requests that come in through email.
+While researching customer support tools, I noticed they also handle support tickets that come in through email.
 However, at those price points, I simply couldn't justify it.
 I used a service like Freshdesk exclusively at my first start-up and I can't exactly pinpoint the value it brought from separating support requests from my normal inbox.

 Here's the thing– your first few customers are so important.
 They will be your champions later on.
 It's imperative to give top-notch service from the very beginning.
 For me, this means support requests have a high priority and deserve to go to my work inbox which I check most frequently.
 I also don't want to install yet another app on my phone or have yet another tab always open in Chrome.

 ### Setting up my support email for free

-To allow users to email us at support@lunchmoney.app, I hooked up the domain to Mailgun (free) [to receive emails and route them appropriately to my inbox](https://documentation.mailgun.com/en/latest/quickstart-receiving.html#inbound-routes-and-parsing).
+To allow users to email me at support@lunchmoney.app, I hooked up the domain to Mailgun (free) [to receive emails and route them appropriately to my inbox](https://documentation.mailgun.com/en/latest/quickstart-receiving.html#inbound-routes-and-parsing).
 This initially saved me the $6 it would cost to get on GSuite and have Google manage my work domain.

 While I was happy with this solution for the first few months, I quickly noticed issues with relying on a free tier for something as important as my email.
 I was experiencing almost no deliverability to outlook.com and hotmail.com email addresses.
-This is because spammers also tend to use these services (Mailgun, Sendgrid) and "polluting" the shared IPs that are used in these free tiers, causing them to be blacklisted by email service providers.
+This is because spammers also tend to use these services (Mailgun, Sendgrid) and they end up "polluting" the shared IPs that are used in these free tiers, causing them to be blacklisted by email service providers.

 Eventually, I grew frustrated enough with the deliverability issues that I upgraded from Mailgun to GSuite.